101 Things to do in Bournemouth – Distinguished Gentleman’s Ride

 How to get to the Distinguished Gentleman’s Ride

 If you want to take part, details can be found on the website.
 For spectators, the exact route is published in advance.
 The route varies slightly from year to year.
-In 2025, it started on Poole Quay, then headed, via Westbourne to Bournemouth.
-After a short break by Bournemouth Pier, it continued along the cliff top to Boscombe.
-Then, through Southbourne, before heading for Destination Triumph in Christchurch.
+In 2026, the event started on Poole Quay, then headed for the coast at Sandbanks.
+It then travelled, via Westbourne to Bournemouth.
+After a short break by Bournemouth Pier, it continued along the cliff top to Boscombe, then, through Southbourne to Christchurch, before finishing at Sammy Miller Motor Cycle Museum in the New Forest.

 Times

-Timings are published in advance, although these are, of course, just a rough guideline.
-In reality, these times ca slip somewhat.
+Although timings are published in advance, these are, of course, just a rough guideline.
+In reality, these times can slip somewhat.
 Plus, the riders do take rather a long time to pass through.
 In Southbourne, for example, there was a fairly constant stream for around 25 minutes.
 So find a spot, relax and enjoy the spectacle.

 Price